garretpatten/dotfiles/README.md

 - `~/.vimrc`: Vim configuration file that sets editor preferences.

 ## VS Code
-- `settings.json`: VS Code JSON settings that sets ediro preferenecs and is stored at a path determined by the operating system.
+- `settings.json`: VS Code JSON settings file that sets IDE preferenecs; this file is stored at a path that varies by operating system.

 ## Z-Shell
-- `~/.zshrc`: Z-Shell configuration file that sets up oh-my-zsh and provides needed aliases.
+- `~/.zshrc`: Z-Shell configuration file that mostly provides needed aliases.
+    - This Z-shell setup relies on oh-my-zsh.
+See [oh-my-zsh Basic Installation] for more details.